-These days, lush green fields that stretch out as far as the eye can see aren’t necessarily made of the natural grass that we’ve come to assume they are.
-Instead, there’s a high chance they’re actually synthetic turf, a ground cover which resembles real grass and can be used in the same ways, albeit with certain distinct advantages.
+These days, whether you are based in Melbourne, Australia or elsewhere, lush green fields that stretch out as far as the eye can see aren’t necessarily made of the natural grass that we’ve come to assume they are.
+Instead, there’s a high chance they’re actually synthetic grass, a ground cover which resembles real grass and can be used in the same ways, albeit with certain distinct advantages.

-While to the naked eye, synthetic turf looks almost indistinguishable from real grass, it has the advantages of being able to offer a consistent look and feel all year round and being durable enough to withstand all types of weather.
+While to the naked eye, artificial grass looks almost indistinguishable from real grass, it has the advantages of being able to offer a consistent look and feel all year round and being durable enough to withstand all types of weather.

 Synthetic turf is also an excellent, low maintenance alternative for those who are unable to commit the time and effort necessary to maintain real grass as water and fertilisers are not needed to upkeep it.

 Artificial grass can be produced in all shapes and sizes, and fibre pile heights can range from 9 mm for sports turf to 45 mm for leisure and landscaping purposes.
 Unlike real grass, it does not have to be cultivated or maintained in a specific manner in order to yield a particular appearance, but can be customised according to its uses.